Amritpal2001/drfdjango/README.md

 - password = '1234'
 * Once a user is logged in as a moderator in the todo section, there is a complete list of tasks that has been assigned to that particular moderator at http://drfdjango.pythonanywhere.com/todo/
 * Moderator can also mark the tasks as completed by sending a POST request to the URL http://drfdjango.pythonanywhere.com/completed/ once the user is logged in.
-* Moderator can also change or delete the comments given on a particular taks assigned by sending PUT or DELETE request at http://drfdjango.pythonanywhere.com/completed/'id_of_the_post'
+* Moderator can also change or delete the comments given on a particular tasks assigned by sending PATCH or DELETE request at http://drfdjango.pythonanywhere.com/completed/'id_of_the_post'
 * Moderator can also view the completed tasks by sending GET request at : http://drfdjango.pythonanywhere.com/completed/
 * POST request Example JSON
 ```